rowlandcoping/portfolio-server/README.md

 5) In the terminal switch to the superuser and access the postgres shell:
     - `sudo -i -u postgres`
     - `psql`
-6) Create the database and the user (as required)
+6) Create the database and the user (as required).
     - `CREATE DATABASE portfolio;`
     - `CREATE USER myUser WITH PASSWORD myPassword;`
     - `GRANT ALL PRIVILEDGES ON DATABASE portfolio TO myUser;`
-7) Extended priviledges (!important!) - you may not need all of these but this should alleviate many permissions issues you may have, especially on a shared host.
+7) Extended privileges (!important!) - you may not need all of these but this should alleviate many permissions issues you may have, especially on a shared host.
 Postgres is picky about who it gives access to.
     - `GRANT ALL ON SCHEMA public TO myUser;`;
     - `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO myUser;`
     - `GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO myUser;`